 Once an application has been submitted to NHMRC, it will be considered final and no changes can be accepted.

 Applicants are advised to contact the Research Administration Office (RAO) at their Administering Institution early in the application process and are asked to direct any questions they may have to their RAO.

-Applicants should note the following changes to the Postgraduate Scholarships scheme-specific Funding Rules for funding commencing in 2017:
+2018 Postgraduate Scholarships Scheme-Specific Funding Rules for funding commencing in 2019:

 Documentation to Apply for a Postgraduate Scholarship

 Critical documentation to apply to the Postgraduate Scholarships scheme is available on GrantConnect.

 Applicants need to be a GrantConnect registered user to download Grant Opportunity documents prior to starting an application in RGMS.
 To register, applicants must complete the New User Registration on the GrantConnect website.